Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Step 2.
 Hold an interim land agent licence for an approved period of time

-An interim land agent can apply for a Permanent Land Agent Licence after working for at least 12 consecutive months under a training agreement.
+An interim land agent can apply for a permanent land agent licence after working for at least 12 consecutive months under a training agreement.

-If a conditional licence is granted, an applicant may have to practice longer, for example 18 months, 24 months.
+If a conditional licence is granted, an applicant may have to practice longer, for example 18 months, or 24 months.

 Step 3.
 Submit a performance evaluation(s) completed by the trainer(s)